CSC-3380-Fall-2024/Team-10/README.txt

 Be sure to avoid the enemy vehicles that will chase after you.
 If you're hit ten times, you will lose the game.

+**Spack Rocks

+To start the game, double-click the "Start Game" button.
+You will begin as a spaceship, and your objective is to shoot the asteroids coming toward you.
+Larger asteroids are worth more points than smaller ones.

+As the game progresses, the strategy and the spawn rate of the asteroids become increasingly challenging.

+Be careful!
+If an asteroid hits your spaceship, the game is over.